 We hear it all the time: “I had to explain something basic to someone who should have understood what they were looking at!”
 To address this knowledge gap—and the risks it poses to corporations and their service providers—the CEP Institute is introducing a new exam solely focused on accounting.
 The Advanced Equity Compensation Accounting Certificate (AECA) exam is for financial reporting professionals in any organization that offers equity compensation, as well as the accounting professionals who are required to verify proper expensing under ASC 718 and other standards.
 It is open to any individuals that understand the basics of equity compensation.

-The registration fee is $1,295, which includes all of the study materials.
-For current CEPs, the fee is reduced by $400, to $895.
+The registration fee is $1,895, which includes all of the study materials.
+To register for this program, click here to create an account.

 THE INDUSTRY STANDARD FOR EQUITY COMPENSATION ACCOUNTING KNOWLEDGE